TheGreenOfficial/TheGreenOfficial/readme.md

 - Exploring more **hacking + programming**
 - Doing **web CTFs**, Participating in **bug bounty**
-- Aim to become expert in penetesting -> web, linux, win & AD services with my some programming hobbies(kenrel, complers) & low level stuffs..
+- Aim to become expert in penetesting -> web, linux, win & AD services<br>
+  with my some programming hobbies(kenrel, complers) & low level stuffs..
 - Just a continuous learner with a deep obsession for cybersecurity/h@cking...